RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Lost in Space/Lost in Space.md

 ![screenshot](space-save.png)

 If you're using Scratch online, clicking 'Save' adds your program to your 'stuff', which is an online folder that you can access from anywhere, even from home.
-You can access your stuff by clicking File, and then clicking 'Go to My Stuff'.
+You can access your stuff by clicking 'File', and then clicking 'Go to My Stuff'.

 ![screenshot](space-stuff.png)